zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

     use Foo :ALL; # both foo() and bar() available for use

-The `is export` trait makes your things automatically exported, for use by other packages using yours.
+The `is export` trait makes your things automatically exported, for use by other packages that use yours.
 You can also create categories by giving a named argument to `export()`.
 That argument can be specified when `use`ing your module to export that specific category.
 Three predefined categories exist:
-`:ALL` that exports all of `is export` symbols, `:DEFAULT` that exports those with bare `is export` without arguments, and `:MANDATORY` marks symbols that will be export regardless of what argument is given during `use`.
+`:ALL` that exports all of `is export` symbols, `:DEFAULT` that exports those with bare `is export` without arguments, and `:MANDATORY` marks symbols that will be exported regardless of what argument is given during `use`.

 Of course, you can export constants, variables, and classes too: